jianchun/ChakraCore/Chakra Components.md

 ## GC Components

-`ThreadContext` keeps a `IdleDecommitPageAllocator pageAllocator` using the allocationPolicyManager. `Recycler` uses it as `threadPageAllocator`, also 3 other `RecyclerPageAllocator`:
+`ThreadContext` keeps a `IdleDecommitPageAllocator pageAllocator` using its allocationPolicyManager. `Recycler` uses it as `threadPageAllocator`, also 3 other `RecyclerPageAllocator`: